 Research and discovery

-Iolanthe Midwifery Trust welcomes applications to help with funding for fees, equipment and travel, salaries or a subsistence income while undertaking midwifery research.
+The Iolanthe Midwifery Trust welcomes applications to help with funding for fees, equipment and travel, salaries or a subsistence income while undertaking midwifery research.
+Rebecca Sobodu accessed support for her Masters, studying the experiences of midwives who care for those with 'No Recourse to Public Funds' (NRPF), while Maria Velo Higueras' research had freebirth as the central theme.

 In some years a substantial sum - the Midwifery Research Fellowship - is offered to help a doctoral midwifery student write up their research.
-This was last offered in 2020.
+This was last offered in 2025 and the Trust aims to offer it biannually.
+MRF winner Charlotte Emily Roche wrote up her PhD research entitled, "The public health role of caseloading midwives in advancing health equity in women and babies living in socially deprived areas in England: The Mi-CARE Study"

 Whatever your research funding needs, take a look at our Grants and Awards page to see what could be available for your work.